We hope to answer any Questions you may have

 Q. My female is in season, can you still groom her?

 We are more than happy to groom a female in session.
-Please mention this when making a enquiry/booking as we will need to make sure we have the availabilty on a suitable day with no male dogs in the salon.
+Please mention this when making a inquiry/booking as we will need to make sure we have the availability on a suitable day with no male dogs in the salon.

 Q. Why do you not answer the phone?

 I may be dealing with another customer or working on a dog.
 If you however call outside business hours the phone will not be answered.
 If for any reason the phone is not answered please leave a message and you'll be answered as soon as possible.
 Business hours can be found at the bottom of the page.

 The building is formally known as The Pear Tree pub.
 If you were familiar with this then that is where you will find us.
 If not, please follow these directions.
 We hope they help.

 Milehouse direction - If you are arriving from the direction of Milehouse road, you will see an estate agents on your left by the traffic lights on the corner of Molesworth Road.
 Carry on straight ahead and you will pass a couple of charity shops, again on your left.
 I am just after these shops.
 You may find it easier to spot Sanity Hair & Beauty on the right first, we are opposite.

 Devonport direction - If you are coming from the Devonport side, follow the road through the Village, you will pass a Co op on your left.
 Carry on pass the traffic lights and you will soon see Codmother on the right.
 We are a couple of shops on from them on the same side.
 (If you see Sanity Hair & Beauty first on the left we are opposite)

 Please see bottom of page for opening hours